kanishkamakhija/Configuring-Linux-Web-Server/README.md

 * Other fields are optional.

 # Installing public key
-* `mkdir .ssh`
-* `touch .ssh/authorized_keys`
-* Get the ssh-key generated on localhost by copying the key from the file on your local machine: `cat .ssh/fileName.pub`
+* Get the ssh-key generated from localhost from the file: `cat .ssh/fileName.pub`
+* Paste this copied ssh-key in the authorized_keys by :
+  1. `/home/grader/mkdir .ssh`
+  2. `/home/grader/.ssh/touch authorized_keys`
-   1. Paste this copied ssh-key in the authorized_keys by : `nano /home/grader/.ssh/authorized_keys` & save the file in grader user.
+  3. `nano /home/grader/.ssh/authorized_keys` & paste & save the file in grader user.
 * Add permissions to the .ssh directory by `chmod 700 .ssh` and to the authorized_keys file by `chmod 644 .ssh/authorized_keys`
 * Restart the service :`sudo service ssh restart`

+# Log in as a grader user
+* `ssh -i ~/.ssh/fileName grader@52.15.235.1 -p 2200

 # Forcing key based authentication
 * `sudo nano /etc/ssh/sshd_config`
 * Make changes inside the file by making PasswordaAthentication no from yes and save the file
 * Restart the service `sudo service ssh restart`

 # Changing ssh port